Morris Radio Club, Inc.

 Editor’s Note: The following paragraph has been edited to reflect the current status of the Club.

 The Morris Radio Club currently consists of about 20 members most living in the greater Morris County area.
-The club meets the third Monday of each month (except for January and February when the meetings are on the fourth Monday due to school closings) at the Normandy Park School on Normandy Parkway in Morris Township.
+The club meets the third Monday of each month (except for January and February when the meetings are on the fourth Monday due to school closings) at the Madison Community House in Madison.
 Club programs are informative, timely and delivered by experts in various technical fields.
 Activities of the club include conducting training classes for individuals interested in becoming a radio amateur as well as classes for amateurs wanting to upgrade their class of FCC license, an annual June dinner instead of a meeting, and a December Diner for members, their spouses and their friends.
 The club has a tradition of participation in the ARRL sponsored Field Day.
 The original club call, W2OYH, was recently changed to W2YD honoring Arnie Freeman.